-- (1) COMMISSION.-The term "Commission" means the Federal Trade Commission. - (2) Critical trading partner" means a person that has the ability to restrict, impede, or foreclose access to the inputs, customers, partners, goods, services, technology, platform, facilities, or tools of such person in a way that harms competition or limits the ability of the customers or suppliers of such person to carry out business effectively. - (3) Exceptional market shock.-The term "exceptional market shock" means-
+3 (1) COMMISSION.-The term "Commission" 4 means the Federal Trade Commission.

+5 (2) CRITICAL TRADING PARTNER.-The term "critical trading partner" means a person that has 6 7 the ability to restrict, impede, or foreclose access to 8 the inputs, customers, partners, goods, services, 9 technology, platform, facilities, or tools of such per-10 son in a way that harms competition or limits the 11 ability of the customers or suppliers of such person 12 to carry out business effectively.

+13 (3) EXCEPTIONAL MARKET SHOCK.-The term 14 "exceptional market shock" means-

-(A) any change or imminently threatened (as determined under guidance issued by the Commission) change in the market for a good or service resulting from a natural disaster, failure or shortage of electric power or other source of energy, concerted labor action, lock-out, civil disorder, war, military action, national or local emergency, public health emergency, or any other cause of an atypical disruption in such market; or
+15 (A) any change or imminently threatened 16 (as determined under guidance issued by the 17 Commission) change in the market for a good 18 or service resulting from a natural disaster, 19 failure or shortage of electric power or other 20 source of energy, concerted labor action, lock-21 out, civil disorder, war, military action, national 22 or local emergency, abrupt or significant shift 23 in trade policy, public health emergency, or any

-1 (B) any period of time during which the 2 President has declared a major disaster or 3 emergency under section 401 or 502, respec- 4 tively, of the Robert T. Stafford Disaster Relief 5 and Emergency Assistance Act (42 U.S.C 6 5170, 5191).
-7 (4) GOOD OR SERVICE.-The term "good or 8 service" means any good or service offered in com- 9 merce.
-10 (5) STATE.-The term "State" means each of 11 the several States, the District of Columbia, each 12 commonwealth, territory, or possession of the United 13 States, and each Federally recognized Indian Tribe 14 (6) Ultimate parent entity.-The term "ul- 15 timate parent entity" has the meaning given such 16 term in section 801.1 of title 16, Code of Federa 17 Regulations (or any successor regulation).
-18 SEC.
+0 1 other cause of an atypical disruption in such 2 market; or 3 (B) any period of time during which the 4 President has declared a major disaster or 5 emergency under section 401 or 502 , respec- 6 tively, of the Robert T. Stafford Disaster Relief 7 and Emergency Assistance Act (42 U.S.C.
+8 5170, 5191).
+9 (4) GOOD OR SERVICE.-The term "good or 10 service" means any good or service offered in com- 11 merce.
+12 (5) STATE.-The term "State" means each of 13 the several States, the District of Columbia, each 14 commonwealth, territory, or possession of the United 15 States, and each federally recognized Indian Tribe.
+16 (6) ULTIMATE PARENT ENTITY.-The term "ul- 17 timate parent entity" has the meaning given such 18 term in section 801.1 of title 16, Code of Federal 19 Regulations (or any successor regulation).
+20 SEC.
 3. PREVENTION OF PRICE GOUGING.
-19 (a) In General.-It shall be unlawful for a person 20 to sell or offer for sale a good or service at a grossly exces- 21 sive price, regardless of the person's position in a supply 22 chain or distribution network.
-23 (b) Affirmative Defense.-
+21 (a) IN GENERAL.-It shall be unlawful for a person 22 to sell or offer for sale a good or service at a grossly exces- 23 sive price, regardless of the person's position in a supply 24 chain or distribution network.

+25 (b) Affirmative Defense.-

-1 (1) In general.-Subsection (a) shall not 2 apply to the sale, or offering for sale, of a good or 3 service by a person if- 4 (A) the person's ultimate parent entity 5 earned less than \$100,000,000 in gross revenue 6 from goods or services provided in the United 7 States during the 12-month period preceding 8 the sale or offer that allegedly violates sub- 9 section (a); and 10 (B) the person demonstrates by a prepon- 11 derance of the evidence that the increase in the 12 price of the good or service involved is directly 13 attributable to additional costs that are- 14 (i) not within the control of the per- 15 son; and 16 (ii) incurred by the person in pro- 17 curing, acquiring, distributing, or pro- 18 viding the good or service.
-19 (2) Inflation adjustment.-Beginning on 20 January 1, 2025, the Commission shall annually ad- 21 just the amount specified in paragraph (1)(A) by the 22 percentage change in the consumer price index for 23 all urban consumers published by the Bureau of 24 Labor Statistics for the 12-month period ending on 25 December 31 of the previous year.
+1 (1) IN GENERAL.-Subsection (a) shall not 2 apply to the sale, or offering for sale, of a good or 3 service by a person if- 4 (A) the person's ultimate parent entity 5 earned less than \$100,000,000 in gross revenue 6 from goods or services provided in the United 7 States during the 12-month period preceding 8 the sale or offer that allegedly violates sub- 9 section (a); and 10 (B) the person demonstrates by a prepon- 11 derance of the evidence that the increase in the 12 price of the good or service involved is directly 13 attributable to additional costs that are- 14 (i) not within the control of the per- 15 son; and 16 (ii) incurred by the person in pro- 17 curing, acquiring, distributing, or pro- 18 viding the good or service.
+19 (2) INFLATION ADJUSTMENT.-Beginning on 20 January 1, 2026, the Commission shall annually ad- 21 just the amount specified in paragraph (1)(A) by the 22 percentage change in the consumer price index for 23 all urban consumers published by the Bureau of 24 Labor Statistics for the 12-month period ending on 25 December 31 of the previous year.